Remembrance & White Poppies

 From economic reliance on arms sales to renewing and updating all types of weapons, the UK government contributes significantly to international instability.
 The outcome of recent military adventures highlights their ineffectiveness and grim consequences.

 The best way to respect the victims of war is to work to prevent war in the present and future.
 Violence only begets more violence.
 We need to tackle the underlying causes of warfare, such as poverty, inequality and competition over resources.
 A temporary absence of violence is not enough.
 Peace is much deeper and broader than that, requiring major social changes to allow us to live more co-operatively.

-A message originally associated with Remembrance Day, after the first world war, was “never again”.
-This message slipped away.
-In response, white poppies were developed in 1933 by the Co-operative Women's Guild to affirm the message of “no more war”.
+The message originally associated with Remembrance Day after the First World War was “never again”.
+White poppies were developed in 1933 by the Co-operative Women's Guild to reaffirm this message.

 Many of the activities around Remembrance Day are detached from any meaningful attempt to learn the lessons of war.
-Arms companies instruct their staff to pause work for the two minutes' silence.
 Politicians who plough billions into weapons lay wreaths at the cenotaph.
 Arms dealers sponsor Remembrance events even while their work makes war more likely.

 In 2014 for example, the British Legion Young Professionals' ball was sponsored by Lockheed Martin, one of the world's largest arms companies.
 Lockheed Martin plays a major role in manufacturing the Trident nuclear weapons system.
 Each Trident missile is capable of killing far more people than the 888,000 people represented by the red poppies that were displayed at the Tower of London at the time.

 You can find out more about what the PPU is doing to resist militarism on our Everyday Militarism campaign page.